MtnBiker/Photo-Renaming-gpsCoords/_Implementation Notes for Processing-OM.md

 1. Write preservedFileName, etc
    √ probably can do that in the existing read loop
    √ Anything else to write.
-Probably line 621 establishes imageDescription and renaming needs stacking information which should benefit from Array.photos
+Probably line 621 establishes imageDescription and renaming needs stacking information which should benefit from Array.photos. really a hash.
+Should I name it Hash.photos?
+FIXME

 2. Rename in place in renamePhotoFiles
    Do in reverse so know if a stacked image